 The words “love one another” occur 5 times in this epistle.
 The word “love” in its various forms occurs 46 times.
 Believers should love their own kind.
 The words “one another” mean another of the same kind.
 Spiritual birth and the divine nature came in the same package; therefore, love is no option for the believer.
 If God generated Christians into one family, it is reasonable that they would love people of their own kind.

 The manifestation of love is the outcome of being a member of the family of God.

 The origin of life is the conversion of a Christian.
 The gospel puts believers into one family.
 It unites them in Christ as members of His family.
 This should generate family love, Christ’s love within one another.

-Loving some member of the family of God is not easy but God wants us to love unloving Christians.
+Loving some members of the family of God is not easy, but God wants us to love unloving Christians.
 You may have heard the following jingle that reveals the true state of love among some believers today,

 “To dwell above with the saints we love,